Match of the Century (tennis): Helen Wills

 Helen Wills was a 20-year-old American tennis player who was regarded as an up-and-coming star and one of the only players who could potentially defeat Lenglen, if not the only one.
 She had been ranked No. 2 in the world by A. Wallis Myers after the 1925 season by virtue of having won the U.S. National Championships the previous three years.
 Her first two such titles came against compatriot Molla Mallory, the only player to defeat Lenglen in singles after World War I. The third title was a victory over British player Kitty McKane, who had previously defeated Wills in the 1924 Wimbledon final.

-Player comparison

-The two players also dealt with illness in opposite ways.
-Lenglen had developed a reputation for potentially faking illnesses when she was nervous, while Wills did not attribute poor performances to her health even when she was sick.

 Lead-up to the match

 Missed encounters in previous years

 The hype for a match between Lenglen and Wills began in late 1923 following Wills's first major title at the U.S. National Championships.
 Their first encounter was expected to take place in 1924 when Wills made her first trip to Europe to compete in the Wightman Cup against Great Britain before partaking in Wimbledon and the Olympics later that summer.
 However, such a meeting never materialized.
 In April, Lenglen contracted jaundice in Spain after winning the Barcelona International.
 This illness prevented her from playing another competitive match until Wimbledon and notably kept her out of the French Championships, where she was the four-time defending champion.
 Although both Lenglen and Wills entered Wimbledon in late June, Lenglen had not fully recovered.
 She entered her quarterfinal against her doubles partner Elizabeth Ryan as an overwhelming favorite, having not lost a game in any of her first three matches.
 Although she defeated Ryan, she dropped the middle set, the first set of tennis she had lost in singles since 1921.
 Following the match, Lenglen withdrew from the tournament, asserting she had not yet recovered from her illness.
 She did not play another match that year.
 In the other half of the draw, Wills reached the final without losing more than two games in any set.
 Though, she could not capitalize on Lenglen's withdrawal and ultimately finished runner-up to Kitty McKane despite taking the first set.
 A week later, Wills did take advantage of Lenglen's absence at the 1924 Olympics in Paris, winning the gold medals in both singles and doubles.
 This Olympic success bolstered her popularity in the United States and helped her rise to a level of stardom comparable to that of Lenglen, adding more interest for a match between tennis's two leading female stars.